The Expert's Checklist: Ways to Determine if a Tree Requires to be Cut Down

-Tree removal is a difficult and possibly dangerous job.
-If a tree is dead or diseased or is in danger of falling, it could need to be removed to avoid damage to property and guarantee safety.
-How do you know when a tree must be cut down?
-We’ll guide you through the warning signs to look out at and guide you decide when it’s time to call the professionals.
+Tree removal can be a complicated and possibly dangerous job.
+If a tree is dead or ill-healthed, or is at risk from falling down, then it may need to be removed in order to protect the property and to make sure that the tree is safe.
+But how do you tell when a tree must be removed?
+We’ll take you through the warning signs to look out at and guide you determine whether it’s time to call experts.

 Dead or dying trees

-One of the most evident signs that a plant needs to be removed is if it is dead or dying.
-Dead trees are without leaves and can appear lifeless.
-If a tree doesn’t have leaves or evidence of new growth, it’s probably dead.
-The bark of dead trees could be cracked, dry or peeling.
+One of the most evident signs that a tree should be removed is if it’s dead or dying.
+Dead trees are without leaves and may appear dead.
+If a tree doesn’t have leaves or evidence of new growth, it is likely dead.
+Additionally, the bark of dead trees might be dry, cracked or peeling.

-Diseased trees may pose a threat to other trees and plants within the vicinity.
-Common signs of disease for trees include dying leaves, wilted or yellowed branches, and mushrooms growing at the root and the top.
-If you think your tree is suffering from disease it is important to have it examined by a professional arborist.
+Trees with diseases could pose a danger to other trees and plants in the surrounding area.
+The signs of disease that are common in trees include dying leaves, wilted or yellowed branches, and the growth of mushrooms at the bottom and the top.
+If you suspect that your tree is suffering from disease it is important to have it inspected by a certified arborist.

 Leaning Trees